 Hence, you can directly connect a damaged MacBook or iMac to another computer using a proper USB cable or data cable such as Thunderbolt or FireWire, etc. While your MacBook is in target disk mode.

-Note: To avoid interruptions like computer shutdown, make sure your Mac devices are fully charged.
+Note: To avoid interruptions like computer shutdown, ensure your Mac devices are fully charged.

 How to Recover Data using Target Disk Mode: